All public swimming pools, wading pools, and spas must comply with the North Carolina Administrative Code .2500 Rules Governing Public Swimming Pools.

 A seasonal permit is issued on or after April 1 and expires on October 31 of that year.

 Prior to issuance of a permit for each operation year or season, the owner or operator must submit an application and the required fee to the Environmental Health Office.
-The application and fee information for public pools and spas can be found on the Forms Library under Public Health.
+The application and fee information for public pools and spas can be found here.

 All public swimming pool operators must be certified by either the National Swimming Pool Association or the American Swimming Pool and Spa Association.